Skylark0924/Rofunc/doc/source/lfd/RofuncRL/HOTU.md

 Loading will take a few seconds.
 Please wait.

-You can also refer to the page in doc: [Human-Humanoid Robots Cross-Embodiment  Behavior-Skill Transfer Using Decomposed Adversarial Learning from Demonstration](https://www.shadowrobot.com/doc/lfd/RofuncRL/HOTU.html)
+You can also refer to the page in [doc](https://rofunc.readthedocs.io/en/latest/lfd/RofuncRL/HOTU.html).

 ## Kinematic Motion Retargeting